F3R0/Lookup-Texture-Baker/README.md

 # Lookup-Texture-Baker
 A tool to bake math functions or shaders to PNG file.

-In most cases, sampling a texture is much faster than procedurally</br>
+<p>In most cases, sampling a texture is much faster than procedurally
 calculating some patterns, lookup textures or noises.
-Thus, I decided </br>
-to create a tool to quickly create and bake these kinds of visuals</br>
-into a texture file.
-The tool allows you to enter some math functions</br>
-as an input or select a custom shader file to visualize its result on</br>
-the inspector GUI and bake it into a PNG texture file.
+Thus, I decided to create a tool to quickly create and bake these kinds of visuals into a texture file.
+The tool allows you to enter some math functions as an input or select a custom shader file to visualize its result on the inspector GUI and bake it into a PNG texture file.</p>